Lifecycle Events

 Marriage

-Marriage in our Jewish tradition is the act of elevating a relationship to sacred status; our Hebrew work for weddings, Kiddushin, means “to make holy”.
-At Temple Rodef Sholom, we are delighted to work with couples towards that special ceremony where they mark their lives together as sacred through our wedding rituals.
-We relish the opportunities to develop lasting relationships with couples, and approach preparing for a wedding ceremony with that goal in mind.
-While the rituals of Jewish marriage have deep roots, no two wedding ceremonies look alike.
+Marriage in our Jewish tradition is the act of elevating a relationship to sacred status.
+Rabbi Meyer is delighted to work with couples to create a meaningful ceremony to begin their sacred relationship by standing under the chuppah.
+Rabbi Meyer and our community look forward to developing lasting relationships with couples, and approach preparing for a wedding ceremony with that goal in mind.

 Conversion